185.A83 Machine Learning for Health Informatics (class of 2020) Start: 10th March 2020 (3 ECTS, 2 h, G)

 Seminar Explainable AI 2019

-This course consists of 10 modules: Module 0 is voluntary and for students who need a refresher on probability and measuring information; Module 9 is mandatory, which is on “Ethical, Legal and Social Issues of Explainable AI”, where we deal with bias, fairness and trust of machine learning; the remaining Modules 1 to 8 are adaptable to the indiviual needs and requirements of the class and deal mainly with methodological aspects of explainable AI and interpretable AI in a research-based teaching style; we speak Python and experiments will be done with the Kandinsky-Patterns, our “Swiss-Knife” for the study of explainable ai (watch this video to get an idea).
+This course consists of 10 modules: Module 0 is voluntary for students who need a refresher on probability and information; Module 9 is mandatory, on “Ethical, Legal and Social Issues of Explainable AI”, where we deal with bias, fairness and trust of machine learning which is very important for ensuring robustness; Modules 1 to 8 are adaptable to the indiviual needs and requirements of the class and deal with methodological aspects of explainable AI and interpretable ML in a research-based teaching (RBT) style; this seminar organically grown from various courses on interactive machine learning and decision support; we speak Python, and experiment with Kandinsky-Patterns, our “Swiss-Knife” for the study of explainable ai (watch this video to get an idea).
 [Syllabus xAI 2019, pdf, 85kB]

 Course Hompage: https://human-centered.ai/seminar-explainable-ai-2019/